mklilley/flashee/README.md

 I use [Formspree](https://formspree.io/) to process the feedback form and route responses to my personal email address.

-I built this portfolio website in 2016.

-After spending a lot of time in the AngularJS world, I decided that I wanted to go back to basics for a bit and so made this site with pure HTML, CSS and JavaScript.

-Use this `dev` branch when you want to make changes to lilley.io - the live code lives in the `master` branch.

-This project uses [gulp](https://gulpjs.com/) as the build tool.

 ## Making Flashee better

 I'd love it if we could make Flashee better together.
 Please feel free to [create an issue](https://github.com/mklilley/flashee/issues) to make suggestions.
 If you enjoy playing with code then you can also go ahead and create a local version on your computer.
 Here is how to do this: